Coppull residents angry at new homes plan

 Campaigning group Residents Against Darlington Development, have fought against 67 new homes being built on Darlington Street since it was first proposed in July.

-Their petition attracted 75 handwritten signatures and 778 digital signatures, but Miller Homes have gone ahead with an application for The Landings development.
+Their petition attracted 75 handwritten signatures and 778 digital signatures, but Miller Homes have gone ahead with an application for the new development.

 Residents initially had until October 14 to object, but that has been extended by another 21 days after a ‘technical error’ meant the letter wasn’t sent to all affected households.